Fly Casting Instruction & Challenges

 Michael Miller - Senior ACA Triple USA Gold Medal Accuracy National Fly Casting Champion

 " In the few years I have known Ed I have watched him excel as a Fly Casting Instructor.
-Ed has had the unique opportunity to cast with a vast number of advanced fly casters from Florida to California including world class advanced casters at the American Casting Association tournaments throughout the United States.
+Ed has had the unique opportunity to cast with a vast number of advanced fly casters from Florida to California including world-class advanced casters at the American Casting Association tournaments throughout the United States.
 This has provided Ed with a unique ability to recognize a variety of casting problems that arise and the proper techniques to correct them.
-Ed’s mild demeanor and quick wit puts his casting students at ease and creates an atmosphere for an enjoyable learning experience.
+Ed’s mild demeanor and quick wit put his casting students at ease and create an atmosphere for an enjoyable learning experience.
 Ed has the ability to not only teach you to cast, but also teach you to fish."

 Captain John Hand, MCI - Fly Fishing Guide

 " Learning to fly cast and to teach fly casting with Ed was fun and enjoyable.
 It did not take long for me to absorb that same “passion” for fly casting that he projected.
 Ed is patient and an excellent communicator.
 But these are only a few of Ed’s attributes.
 Ed has that special characteristic that all instructors wish they had.
 The ability to “inspire” his students.
 I know this because he inspired me.
-As a result of Ed’s initiative and encouragement, I received my Certification as a Casting Instructor from the Fly Fishers International (FFI) in April 2015.
+As a result of Ed’s initiative and encouragement, I received my Certification as a Casting Instructor from Fly Fishers International (FFI) in April 2015.
 There was a “method” to Ed’s madness about promoting these fly-casting programs.
 He soon had me and several other new instructors teaching and hosting Club Casting Events on a regular basis.
 He is always encouraging all of the club casting instructors to be the very best we can be."

 Jim Schneider - MCI, Backcountry Fly Fishers Casting Director